-9. Historical evidence from a number of large textual databases, or corpora, shows that during the Founding Era and the Reconstruction Era, "arms" is used as a general term for weapons (typically swords, knives, rifles, and pistols), but arms does not include ammunition, ammunition containers, flints, scabbards, holsters, armor, or shields, which are included in the category "accourrements."
-Nor does arms refer to parts of weapons, for example the trigger of a gun, the hilt of a sword, or the cartridge box or magazine that holds the bullets.
+8. Historical evidence from a number of large textual databases, or corpora, shows that during the Founding Era and the Reconstruction Era, "arms" is used as a general term for weapons (typically swords, knives, rifles, and pistols), but arms does not include ammunition, ammunition containers, flints, scabbards, holsters, armor, or shields, which are included in the category

+"accoutrements."
+Nor does "arms" refer to parts of weapons, for example the trigger of a gun, the hilt of a sword, or the cartridge box or fixed or removable magazine that holds the bullets.

-- 10. Instead, when this additional equipment is mentioned, we find phrases like "arms and ammunition"; "arms and accoutrements"; or "arms, ammunition, and accoutrements."
-For example, "arms and accoutrements" is frequently used in military contexts to distinguish weaponry from the rest of a soldier's or militia member's equipment.
-For example, militia requirements often specify that soldiers have certain arms (pistols, swords, rifles, according to their rank) as well as certain "accoutrements" (the word is typically plural) (including horses, saddles, cartridge cases or boxes, scabbards, flints, and so on).
-When the term "accoutrements" occurs alone, as in "the accoutrements of a soldier," it may include both arms and accessories.
+- Instead, when this additional equipment is mentioned, we find phrases like "arms and ammunition"; "arms and accoutrements"; or "arms, ammunition, and accoutrements."
+The phrase "arms and is frequently used in military contexts accoutrements" distinguish weaponry and related equipment from the rest of a soldier's or militia member's equipment.
+For example, militia requirements often specify that soldiers have certain arms (pistols, swords, rifles, according to their rank) as well as certain "accoutrements" (the word is typically plural), including horses, saddles, cartridge cases or boxes, scabbards, flints, and so on.
 "Cartridge boxes" and "cartouch boxes" are the terms used for ammunition containers in the eighteenth and nineteenth centuries and are analogous to today's "magazines."
-The use of "arms and accoutrements" as a phrase reflects a clear distinction made between weapons themselves and the soldier's cartridge boxes or cartouch boxes, which are typically identified as accessories along with scabbards, saddles, holsters, belts, caps, pouches, and the rest of a soldier's equipment. - 11.
+When "arms and accoutrements" occurs as a phrase, there is a clear distinction made between weapons themselves and the soldier's cartridge boxes or cartouch boxes, which are typically identified as accessories along with scabbards, saddles, holsters, belts, caps, pouches, and the rest of a soldier's equipment.
+When the term "accoutrements" occurs alone, as in "the accoutrements of a soldier," it functions as a general term that may include both arms and accessories. - 10.
 I have found no lexical evidence that repeater air guns were used as military weapons in England or America in the Founding Era, or that they were used as weapons of personal self-defense at that time.